junxit/us-congress-bills-110/metadata.md

 - 2007-03-08 — Placed on the Union Calendar, Calendar No. 14.
 - 2007-03-08 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 110-38.
 - 2007-03-08 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 110-38.
+- 2007-03-12 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-03-12 — Considered as unfinished business. (consideration: CR H2418-2419)
+- 2007-03-12 — Considered under suspension of the rules. (consideration: CR H2408-2410)
+- 2007-03-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+85.
+- 2007-03-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-03-12 — Mr. Baird moved to suspend the rules and pass the bill, as amended.
+- 2007-03-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 395 - 1 (Roll no. 136). (text: CR H2408-2409)
+- 2007-03-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 395 - 1 (Roll no. 136).(text: CR H2408-2409)